Have you ever switched core service platforms in your business?

-If your SMB has experienced any of those scenarios—or expects to in the near future— chances are that may be familiar with a data migration.
+If your business has experienced any of those scenarios—or expects to in the near future— chances are that you’ll need to transfer data from one place to another.

 Data migration is the process of transporting data between computers, storage devices, or formats.

 Often, companies use software or scripts to perform the bulk of the migration.

 There are four main types of data migrations, each of which requires sufficient planning beforehand and validation afterward.

 If you’ve ever transferred business data from disks to the cloud, you’ve done a storage migration.